PattyPeii/SentimentPipeline/README.md

 # SentimentPipeline

+This repo is merely a decoration for our project in order to make it more interesting and to properly utilize rabbitmq.

 ## To deploy ml sevice

 Note: This service is not unlimit, we have only 500 requests per month.